HomeMindful EatingGut Health 101

 • Whole grains

-The foods you should be avoiding are anything containing artificial sweeter and reducing the amount of sugar you consume.
+The foods you should be avoiding are anything containing artificial sweeteners and reducing the amount of sugar you consume.
 Both are shown to increase pathogens within your gut and cause dysbiosis.